0xor0ne/docker-x-builder/README.md

 The first time the container is executed, the entrypoint script will copy the Buidroot repository in `${HOME}/workspace/buildroot`.
-Note also that `${HOME}/workspace` is the directory where the persitent volume is mounted.
+Note also that `${HOME}/workspace` is the directory where the persistent volume is mounted.
 Moreover, `${HOME}/shared` is a directory shared with the host.
 By default the root directory of `docker-x-builder` from the host is shared with the contaier.

 It is possible to set a custom persistent volume or a custom shared directory (or both) by using the options `--volume` and `--shared` with the script `./scripts/docker_run_inter.sh`.

 For example, create a new volume with: